 I often identify myself, with some pleasure, as fat.
 Just as often, there's a flurry of anxiety around my use of the word, as if I am judging myself harshly in some fashion.

-‘Fat’ is an insult here in the US, where I've come of age, and I rarely hear it without some commentary on a percieved lack of hygiene or intelligence.
+‘Fat’ is an insult here in the US, where I've come of age, and I rarely hear it without some commentary on a perceived lack of hygiene or intelligence.
 Ever since I started calling myself ‘fat’ as a way of combating my own prejudices about the term, I have been constantly corrected, told that I’m a Big Beautiful Woman, I’m just curvy, I’m pretty, not fat...like there is some contradiction.
 But I actually like the word ‘fat.’
 ‘Fat’ implies something more juicy...fruitfulness, and richness.
 It’s succinct.
 I feel like the term “BBW” fetishizes my fleshiness, makes my body about my perceived beauty and therefore sexual value to others, while “fat” allows me to take up space for myself.
 I feel less and less like apologizing for the term -- not to my family, not to my friends, and certainly not to my clients.

 My body's attractiveness has been vital to my work since I started seriously pursuing the adult industry at twenty, spanning various areas from professional domination to escorting, from pornography to live sex shows.
 I have been (dare I say consciously) working in sex for most of my adult life.
 Because I’m employed within an industry where certain specific beauty standards are considered to reign supreme, many expect that I would have to mold myself into a Stepford heteronormative sex worker of sorts.
 I often hear shock when I come out.
-“Really?” they gasp, “but you don’t LOOK like an escort!”
+“Really?” they gasp, “but you don’t LOOK like a Boston escort!”

 The implications of that statement are not unfamiliar to me.
 I’m not the depiction of "escort" the male gaze markets on television, nor am I a sob story or a capitalistic fantasy.
 Hell, I’m not the standard of attractive they’re marketing to you either.
 I’m 260 lbs, with often multicoloured streaked hair, tattoos, in jeans and sneakers as often as I present high femme.
 When I walk down the street, my fatness is impossible to hide, and makes me vulnerable, particularly to sexualized, and often violent, attention.
 Ignoring or rebelling against catcalling often leads to threats intermingled with statements about how grateful I should be for the sexual harassment.
 The implication being that as a fat girl, of course, I’m lucky to be thought of as desire-worthy at all, even if that desire is violent or unwanted.
 This view tends to render the idea of someone paying me for adult entertainment mind boggling.
 My refusal to see a client has often led to being insulted and physically threatened for my fatness, again feeding off the idea that I am ungrateful for not taking all opportunities given.
 I am lucky to have privilege and not have to see such people anyway, despite their attitudes.
 I know not all sex workers are as privileged.